istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/upgrade-notes/index.md

 Istio 1.5 introduces [`PeerAuthentication`](/docs/reference/config/security/todo-link/) and [`RequestAuthentication`](/docs/reference/config/security/todo-link/), which are replacing the alpha version of the Authentication API.
 For more information about how to use the new API, see the [authentication policy](/docs/tasks/security/authentication/authn-policy) tutorial.

-* After upgrading Istio, existing alpha authentication policies still in use.
-* You should start replacing alpha policies with the equivalent `PeerAuthentication` and `RequestAuthentication`.
-It is recommended to start with the most specific scope (workload-wide), then namespace-wide and finally mesh-wide.
+* After you upgrade Istio, your alpha authentication policies remain in place until you replace them with the equivalent `PeerAuthentication` and `RequestAuthentication`.
+We recommend starting with workload-wide (the most specific scope), then namespace-wide, and finally mesh-wide.
-* Once the new API is added for workload/namespace/mesh, alpha API will be ignored in that scope and can be safely remove.
-* After finish migrating to new authentication APIs, you can delete all alpha policies, if you haven't done so, with this command:
+* After you replace policies for workload, namespace, and mesh, you can safely remove the alpha authentication policies.
+To delete the alpha policies, use this command:

 {{< text bash >}}
 $ kubectl delete policies.authentication.istio.io --all-namespaces --all